North Carolina Wildlife Resources Commission: Education

 The agency operates three Wildlife Education Centers, one each in the mountain, Piedmont, and coastal plain regions of the state.
 From its headquarters in Raleigh, the Commission issues a wide variety of publications, including guides for outdoor enthusiasts, maps, conservation plans, and a monthly magazine entitled Wildlife in North Carolina.
 The Commission also operates an online store that sells books and memorabilia associated with wildlife and conservation.

 Awards

 Every year, the Commission recognizes those throughout North Carolina who contributed significantly to wildlife and outdoor management in the state.
 The Lawrence G. Diedrick Small Game Award is given to an organization or person "whose actions significantly and positively impact North Carolina's small game populations".
-The Thomas L. Quay Wildlife Diversity Award, named for the late activist and professor of zoology at N.C.
-State University, goes to a leader for "conservation of wildlife diversity in North Carolina."
-The Commission's most recent award, the Guy Bradley Award, "recognizes extraordinary individuals who have made an outstanding lifetime contribution to wildlife law enforcement, wildlife forensics or investigative techniques."
+The Thomas L. Quay Wildlife Diversity Award, named for the late activist and professor of zoology at NC State University, goes to a leader for "conservation of wildlife diversity in North Carolina".
+The Commission's most recent award, the Guy Bradley Award, "recognizes extraordinary individuals who have made an outstanding lifetime contribution to wildlife law enforcement, wildlife forensics or investigative techniques".

 Commission staff have also received awards.
 The highest received is the Governor's Award of Excellence, given to employees for dedicated service beyond the call of duty.